okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/factor-profiles/index.md

 ### Enrollment Source Factor Profile Feature Object

-The enrollment source feature is available for the Email Factor Profile.
-It controls the settings used when enrolling an email factor.
+The Enrollment Source Feature is available for the Email Factor Profile.
+It controls the settings used when enrolling an Email Factor.

 #### Enrollment Source Factor Profile Feature Properties